-Jerrold Bushberg's

-June 8, 2017

-testimony to San
+Jerrold Bushberg's June 8, 2017 testimony to San

-Anselmo, CA on

-cell tower health

-effects

 "On August 9, 1996, the Federal Communications Commission (FCC) established a RF exposure standard that is a hybrid of the current ANSI and NCRP standards...The FCC received thousands of pages of comments over a three-year review period from a variety of sources including the public, academia, federal health and safety agencies (e.g., EPA & FDA) and the telecommunications industry.
 The FCC gave special consideration to the recommendations by the federal health agencies because of their special responsibility for protecting the public health and safety.
 In fact, the maximum permissible exposure (MPE) values in the FCC standard are those recommended by EPA and FDA."